System type

 Engineered to save time, cost, and carbon versus traditional site-built systems

-Compact footprint for restricted roof or plant spaces
+Compact footprint for high-rise and commercial plant areas

-Compatible with Sertus Roof Enviro Module (REM) for environmental ventilation
+Compatible with Sertus Roof Enviro Module (REM) for integrated environmental ventilation

-Designed and tested to meet UK Building Regulations for fire safety and smoke control
+Designed to support compliance with UK Building Regulations for fire safety

 Mechanical smoke extract